Meadville, Pennsylvania: Arts and culture

+The Baldwin-Reynolds House, managed by the Crawford County Historical Society, is a house museum in town.
+The building was constructed in 1843 by Heney Baldwin, an associate justice of the U.S. Supreme Court, a few months before his death in 1844.

+Parks and recreation

 Diamond Park is Meadville's central park and has been used for a variety of different purposes for over two centuries.
 In the 19th century, the park was used as militia drill grounds leading up to and during the Civil War.
 After the Civil War was over, Diamond Park became more open to the public with grass, statues, monuments and a gazebo.
 It is now used as a recreational park for the community.